 After our recent stay in the picturesque seaside village of Tofino, we continued on the next leg of our family vacation travelling southeast to Victoria, the capital of British Columbia.
 Nestled on the southern tip of Vancouver Island and about a 90-minute ferry ride from the mainland, the City of Victoria, sometimes called The Garden City, is known for its family-friendly tourist appeal, warm and welcoming residents, stately Victorian architecture, Inner Harbour, and of course, its gardens.
 Victoria was recently voted the #2 best small city in the world in Condé Nast Readers’ Choice Awards, and it’s not hard to see why.

-We stayed at the Hotel Grand Pacific in downtown Victoria located across the street from the Inner Harbour and central to everything we wanted to see and do.
-They even gave us a little “Welcome to Victoria” puzzle for each of the girls at our quick and efficient check-in.
+We stayed at the Hotel Grand Pacific, a well-appointed and affordable hotel in downtown Victoria located across the street from the Inner Harbour and central to everything we wanted to see and do.
+Check-in was quick and efficient, and the friendly front desk staff even gave us a little “Welcome to Victoria” puzzle for each of the girls.

-Once you arrive, you can either have the friendly valet park your car or park it yourself in the underground parking lot.
+Upon your arrival at the Grand Pacific Hotel, you can either have the helpful valet park your car or park it yourself in the underground parking lot.
 As I mentioned, the hotel is located right downtown, so we were able to leave our car and walk almost everywhere.
 If you’re looking for recommendations or help making arrangements for your time in Victoria, visit the concierge desk in the lobby by the Pacific Restaurant and Terrace.
-Staff were available to answer questions, advise, and lend young children umbrellas on rainy days.
+Staff were available to answer questions, advise, and lend the kids umbrellas on rainy days.

 We stayed in a Signature Harbour View Room with two comfortable queen beds and a small balcony overlooking the Inner Harbour and the historic Canadian Pacific Railway Steamship Terminal housing the Robert Bateman Gallery, Steamship Terminal Bar & Grill, and luxury ferry service to downtown Vancouver.
 If you were considering a visit from the US, this is also where the Black Ball Ferries come in from Port Angeles, Washington.